flutter-mapbox-gl/maps/README.md

     <string>[Your explanation here]</string>
 ```

-Mapbox [recommends](https://docs.mapbox.com/help/tutorials/first-steps-ios-sdk/#display-the-users-location) the explanation "Shows your location on the map and helps improve the map".
+[Recommended](https://docs.mapbox.com/help/tutorials/first-steps-ios-sdk/#display-the-users-location)  explanation about "Shows your location on the map and helps improve the map".

 ## Contributing